 I have all things garden, floral and spring on my mind over this week.
-From planning the cottage courtyard patio area to planting roses in the cutting garden to ordering some special fresh cut garden roses & flowers from the SF flower market.
-And today- as I was getting ready to send over my order for various greens & fresh flowers – I thought about some of those tips that I have learned over the years that help keep those beautiful fresh cut flowers from wilting- & keep them lasting and lasting.
+From planning the cottage courtyard patio area (again!) to planting roses in the cutting garden to ordering some special fresh cut garden roses & flowers from the SF flower market.
+And as I was getting ready to send over my order – I thought about some of those tips that I have learned over the years that help keep those beautiful fresh cut flowers from wilting- & keep them lasting and lasting.

 Like keeping hydrangeas and lilacs from wilting, getting peonies to open up and even getting ranunculus to stand tall.
-And I thought I would share a few with you for this first post in a brand new series- all about being Wild For Flowers.
+And I thought I would share a few with you.

 Fresh Cut Flowers that last